Design: Paul Bernhard, Nam-Hee Ji, Raoul Audouin

 Resonance and Transmission: from one voice to another, curated and presented by If I Can’t Dance I Don’t Want To Be Part Of Your Revolution

-With contributions by Frederique Bergholtz, Federica Bueti, Susan Gibb, Sharon Hayes, Alex Martinis Roe, Wendelien van Oldenborgh, Francesco Ventrella and Camilla Wills.
+With lectures, talks, screenings and performances by Frédérique Bergholtz, Federica Bueti, Susan Gibb, Sharon Hayes, Alex Martinis Roe, Wendelien van Oldenborgh, Francesco Ventrella and Camilla Wills.

 SATURDAY MARCH 22

 “Speak up, child!” – Voicing The Void Between Subjectivity And Subjection, curated and presented by Ruth Noack